-The Robert Ulmann Studio of noted wildlife artist, Robert Ulmann, and his daughter, Justine, a botanical artist, is open to visitors.
+The Robert Ulmann Studio features work by the noted wildlife artist and his daughter Justine, a botanical artist.

-On open farmland overlooking the sea, the studio is situated four kilometres east of the Hopkins River Bridge in Warrnambool.
+On open farmland overlooking the famous whale nursery, the studio is situated four kilometres directly east of the Hopkins River Bridge at Warrnambool.
 Please close the gate behind you.

 A fine selection of original watercolours, ink, linocuts, acrylics and oils are available, as well as prints, cards and whale charts.
 Most works are matted but unframed, and easily packed for safe travel.

 Robert Ulmann studied sculpture and painting in Zurich before emigrating to Canada where he initiated handicraft programs for Inuit in isolated settlements across the central Arctic, later working in a similar capacity with Pitjanjatjara people west of Uluru.
 He made extensive field trips here and overseas, exhibited widely with many awards, appeared on the cover of Telstra's white pages and of "Australian Artist," and was the subject of the ABC documentary "A Brush with Nature."

 In 2001 his work was included in Penny Olsen's book "Feather and Brush: Three centuries of Australian Bird Art" (the book was dedicated to Robert) and more recently in "Inspiration Wild" a portfolio of wildlife painting produced in conjunction with fundraising for the Wildlife Art Museum of Australia.
 The invitation to the 2014 launch featured Rob's painting of an echidna.